veillette/physics-book/contents/ch5Elasticity.md

 bone.
 For metals or springs, the straight line region in which Hooke’s law pertains is much larger.
 Bones are brittle and the elastic region is small and the fracture abrupt.
-Eventually a large enough stress to the material will cause it to break or fracture. **Tensile strength**{: class=" term"} is the breaking stress that will cause permanent deformation or fracture of a material.
+Eventually a large enough stress to the material will cause it to break or fracture. **Tensile strength** is the breaking stress that will cause permanent deformation or fracture of a material.

 <div class="note" data-label="" markdown="1">
 <div class="title">